-To get started with Shipment Server, you need a Shipment Server license and an account.
-You may use our test bench to do some testing and get familiar with how to build the requests.
+To get started with Shipment Server, you need a Shipment Server subscription and an account.
+You may use our Developer Tools to do testing and get familiar with how to build the requests.
 This article will cover the basic information to get you started with the integration:

 - Printing labels